-The number of company directors who have been prosecuted for health and safety offences has trebled in a year, according to research from a law firm.
+Recent research has revealed that the number of company directors who have been prosecuted for health and safety offences, has trebled in a year.

 “By making senior management responsible for the health and safety failings of their business and their staff, the increased enforcement is a serious boardroom issue.”

 Chris Morrison continues: “While the majority of director prosecutions relate to SME businesses due to there typically being some form of proximity or nexus with the director, the new game changing sentencing guideline for health and safety breaches with turnover related fines has created a new set of worries for directors of all sized businesses.”